What does it mean to major in political science?

 Why is the University of Mississippi a good place to study political science?

-We have 17 faculty members, with exceptional strengths in political behavior, international conflict, and experimental research.
+The faculty have exceptional strengths in political behavior, international conflict, and experimental research.
 Students engage in faculty research, and have opportunities to learn in the field.
 We place interns in Jackson during the legislative process, in Washington D.C., New York City, and Atlanta.
 While earning credit towards the major, students in internships get direct experience in the political setting of their choice.
 We also have travel courses with UM faculty such as The Politics of Money in Washington D.C.
 These valuable experiences reinforce and apply lessons from the classroom, and sometimes lead directly to the first job after graduation.

 The department’s Take 5 program allows students with excellent academic records qualify for admission to a five year B.A./M.A. degree program.
 This program requires that students apply in the spring of their junior year.
 Admitted students then take a few graduate-level courses in the senior year working toward both undergraduate and graduate degrees in an expedited, five year program.